 How are oil pan and hood clearances?

-Will your K swap kit fit a right hand drive (RHD) vehicle?
+Do your swaps fit right hand drive (RHD) vehicles?